soylumutu/ids/deepdos/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/deepdos)

 ## Description

+I changed deepdos packet with random forest classifier with my own columns from CICFlowMeter.
+Other than that, it is all same with deepdosv0.9.95.

 Welcome to deepdos, the python program written to monitor and potentially secure your network from ddos attacks!
 While not currently utilizing deep learning to classify packets, deepdos currently utilizes logistic regression in order to classify packets and has so far been trained on 200,000 packets from